 - Sales and use tax

 - Property tax (if the LLC owns property)

 Your Utah LLC taxes depend on your industry and amount of business activity, so we’re not able to provide an estimate.
-Every business is different, and your specific circumstance determines what taxes apply to your LLC.
+Every business is different, and your specific circumstance determines what taxes apply to your LLC, including other federal taxes.

 How is an LLC taxed in Utah?
 By default, a Single-Member LLC is taxed like a Sole Proprietorship.
 And a Multi-Member LLC is taxed like a Partnership.
 The way your LLC is taxed by the IRS is the same as how it will be taxed by the Utah State Tax Commission.

 How much your small business pays in taxes is best determined by working with a qualified accountant in Utah.

 The amount you’ll pay your accountant will vary.
 However, most accountants will charge between $300 per year for a simpler tax return, or up to $900 for more detailed filings.